 Whether you’re making creamy nut butters, silky smoothies, or frozen ice cream, both the Vitamix 7500 and Vitamix 750 will have you covered.

 The control panels of the Vitamix 750 and 7500 are very similar.
+They both have the same familiar layout as the classic Vitamix models like the Vitamix E310 and E320.

 While the Vitamix 750 has a slightly more sleek and modern design, both blenders have a pulse switch and a 10 speed dial which allows them to create any texture you could ask for.